FrewtyPebbles/Fulcrum/README.md

  - Higher order functions.

- - Lists.

  - An extremely minimal and basic syntax.

- - An interpreter that is under 4 megabytes in size.
+ - An compact interpreter that can be packaged with your project.

 ## Language Rules: